BSA Cub Scout Program Overview: https://goo.gl/rPd1Tz

 This is an approximate list of what happens during the year.

-September: Normal Pack activities resume, including our first Pack Show and our Welcome meeting, to welcome friends and new families to scouting.
+August/September: Normal Pack activities resume, including our first Pack Show and our Welcome meeting, to welcome friends and new families to scouting.
 Usually a pack service project, such as a beach clean-up.
 Popcorn Sales are also beginning.

 October: Typically our first (Fall) camp out of the year.
 Sometimes it is in November.
 Pack Show.